 The First Sarah

 This is perhaps the common interpretation of season 3 and it also seems to find support in some comments by Schwedak themselves when they were trying to put out the firestorm after 3.07 Mask.
-There are two problems with this view: it makes no sense and it turns Sarah into an irrational idiot.
+There are three problems with this view: it makes no sense, it turns Sarah into an irrational idiot, and it doesn’t match what we seen on the screen.
 Let’s see why.